Cataracts and Cataract Surgery Causes, Symptoms, and Treatment

 Cataracts are lens opacities.
 Some are small and do not need treatment but they often become large enough to block light and obstruct vision.

-- The prevalence of cataract increases with age: one study found prevalence of visually impairing cataracts of:
+- The prevalence of cataract increases with age: a systematic review found the pooled prevalence (the prevalence of members of samples pooled together) of any cataract was:

-Apart from age, the most significant cataract risk factors in the developed world are:
+Apart from age, the most significant types of cataract risk factors in the developed world are:

 - Diabetes mellitus